All posts

 What DIY Includes

-Full control over chart of accounts, transaction categorization, bank reconciliation, and financial reporting.
-Both platforms connect to international banking services (Mercury, Wise, Relay, Payoneer, Stripe, PayPal).
-Multi-currency support is available at higher tiers on both platforms.
+Full control.
+You own the chart of accounts, categorize transactions however you want, and run your own reconciliation.
+Both platforms connect to Mercury, Wise, Relay, Payoneer, Stripe, and PayPal.
+Multi-currency support requires higher tiers on both platforms.

 DIY Limitations

 • Form 5472 not included.
 Neither QuickBooks nor Xero files Form 5472 or any IRS returns.
-A non-resident LLC founder on the DIY path needs a separate CPA or tax preparer familiar with foreign-owned LLC filing requirements.
-CPA fees for non-resident LLC tax filing range from $500 to $2,500+ depending on complexity.
+You need a separate CPA who actually knows foreign-owned LLC filing requirements.
+CPA fees for this range from $500 to $2,500+ depending on complexity.

 • CPA ecosystem.
-QuickBooks dominates US CPA adoption (estimated 70%+), making it easier to hand off books to a tax preparer.
-Xero's CPA network is smaller in the US but stronger internationally.
+QuickBooks dominates US CPA adoption (estimated 70%+), so handing off books to a tax preparer is easier.
+Xero's US CPA network is smaller, though it's stronger internationally.

 What is Form 5472 and how does each bookkeeping path handle it?